WebAssembly/spec/proposals/gc/Overview.md

 The Wasm type system is intentionally simple.
 That implies that it cannot be expressive enough to track all type information that is available in a source program.
-To allow producers to work around the inevitable limitations of the type system, down casts have to provided as an "escape hatch".
+To allow producers to work around the inevitable limitations of the type system, down casts have to be provided as an "escape hatch".
 For example, that allows the use of type `anyref` to represent reference values whose type is not locally known.
 When such a value is used in a context where the producer knows its real type, it can use a down cast to recover it.